-Once divorce proceedings have started in England & Wales there are various Court Orders available to assist with resolving divorce money matters or living arrangement issues.
+Once divorce proceedings have started in England or Wales there are various Court Orders available to assist with resolving divorce money matters or living arrangement issues.

 Below you’ll find brief explanations of a few of these Court Orders and scenario’s to help you better decide if they are suitable for you.
 The Court Orders explained here are:

 - Divorce Financial Orders - Clean Break Orders / Consent Orders